custom-components/pyscript/docs/reference.rst

   provided ``app_name`` exists in the pyscript ``yaml`` configuration under ``apps``.
   This form is most convenient for sharing pyscript code, since all the files for one application are stored in its own directory.

+Any file name that starts with ``#`` is not loaded, and similarly scripts anywhere below a directory name that starts with ``#``, are not loaded.
+That's a convenient way to disable a specific script or entire directory below ``scripts`` - you can simply rename it with or without the leading ``#`` to disable or enable it at the next reload.
+Think of it as "commenting" the file name, rather than having to delete it or move it outside the pyscript directory.

 Like regular Python, functions within one source file can call each other, and can share global variables (if necessary), but just within that one file.
 Each file has its own separate global